art101nft/erc721-sale-extractor/README.md

-# ERC-721/1155 Sales Extractor
+# NFT Sales Scraper

-This repo contains TypeScript code to scrape the Ethereum chain for sales for any number of ERC-721 or ERC-1155 compliant tokens.
-It was graciously developed by [@tat2bu](https://twitter.com/tat2bu) for the CryptoPhunks project and their [marketplace site](https://notlarvalabs.com/cryptophunks) and forked/modified by [@lza_menace](https://twitter.com/lza_menace) to support multiple collections.
+This repo contains JavaScript code to scrape the Ethereum chain for sales for any number of ERC-721 or ERC-1155 compliant tokens.
+It also provides a simple website and API for visualizing sales and querying information across contracts and tokens, as well as posts notifications to Discord (and eventually Twitter).

-The `main.ts` script scrapes the blockchain data and extracts structured information about sales of one or more contracts as defined in [data/contracts.json](data/contracts.json.sample) into a SQLite database.
-It currently supports Opensea, LooksRare, Cargo, Rarible, and NFTX sales.
+## How It Works

+`scraper.js` parses a list of contracts in [data/contracts.json](data/contracts.json.sample) with some user provided metadata (if ERC-1155, contract deployed block, contract address, etc) and begins an asynchronous loop to start scraping the chain at the last checked block.
+The script contains topic strings for relevant transfer events for ERC-721 and ERC-1155, as well as sales events from OpenSea (Wyvern and Seaport), LooksRare, and X2Y2 exchange contracts.

+When the script finds a transfer event it stores the relevant transfer data (from, to, txHash, log index, contract, etc) in a SQLite database, in addition, it checks the transaction in which a transfer event occurred and parses the event logs for any sales that may have taken place.

+A record of the block numbers checked is stored locally in `./storage` so that scanning resumes

+## Data

-The extracted data is structured the following way in the generated sqlite3 database:
+The extracted data is structured the following way in the SQLite database:

 ```
 ------------------